-Here we have explained about the importance of herd immunity1 and how it will be useful in the prevention of corona virus.
+Here we have explained the importance of herd immunity1 and how it will be useful in the prevention of coronavirus.

 Definition of Herd Immunity

-In simple form Herd Immunity is defined as When majority of the people or the herd get immune to an infectious disease, further spreading of same infection in that community is unlikely.
-Which mean, the whole community including the immune and not immune members are also get protected.
+In simple form, Herd Immunity is defined as when the majority of the people or the herd get immune to an infectious disease, further spreading of the same infection in that community is unlikely.
+This means, that the whole community including the immune and not immune members are also gets protected.

 Herd immunity percentage or the herd immunity threshold

-For starting community spread of an infection, a percentage of people need to get infection, this percentage is called threshold proportion, when the number/percentage of immune crowd number goes more than this threshold, reduction in the infection spreading level can be find, this is called herd immunity threshold.
+For starting community spread of an infection, a percentage of people need to get an infection, this percentage is called threshold proportion, when the number/percentage of immune crowd number goes more than this threshold, a reduction in the infection spreading level can be found, this is called herd immunity threshold.

-As per the research and analysis done by the Professor Frank Ball from the University of Nottingham2, has suggested that if approximate 43% of people get immune to Covid18, can help in getting herd immunity3
+The research and analysis were done by the Professor Frank Ball from the University of Nottingham2, has suggested that if approximate 43% of people get immune to Covid18, can help in getting herd immunity3

 Why is herd immunity important?

-Heard immunity is important because the members of the community who cannot be vaccinated like infants and children who are too young or immune compromised patient can also be protected by it.
-For hampering the community spread of any major infection heard immunity is very important.
+Herd immunity is important because the members of the community who cannot be vaccinated like infants and children who are too young or immune-compromised patients can also be protected by it.
+For hampering the community spread of any major infection herd immunity is very important.

 There are two ways one can get heard immunity.
-One is through vaccination and other one is through infection
+One is through vaccination and another one is through infection

 Through vaccine herd immunity

-Vaccine have major role in herd immunity.
-We have controlled many life threatening infection through this methodology.
-In case of vaccines herd immunity, Vaccine creates a situation which is similar to an infection, however most of the time it does not cause any complication or illness.
-Vaccines are actually signals the body to create immunity.
-Few of this can give lifelong immunity however, protection of some vaccine can get reduced or disappear over the time.
-This can be further boosted by giving booster dosage.
+Vaccines have a major role in herd immunity.
+We have controlled many life-threatening infections through this methodology.
+In the case of vaccines herd immunity, a Vaccine creates a situation that is similar to an infection, however, most of the time it does not cause any complication or illness.
+Vaccines actually signal the body to create immunity.
+Few of these can give lifelong immunity however, protection of some vaccines can get reduced or disappear over time.
+This can be further boosted by giving a booster dosage.

-Acceptance of vaccination has increased time to tome, however in many developed and developing countries there are communities who don’t accept vaccination, Many diseases like measles where resurged due to this situation.
-When there is reduce exposure to vaccination, there will be increasing in the spread of contagious diseases
+Acceptance of vaccination has increased from time to time, however in many developed and developing countries, there are communities who don’t accept vaccination, Many diseases like measles were resurged due to this situation.
+When there is reduced exposure to vaccination, there will be increasing in the spread of contagious diseases

 Natural Herd immunity through infection

-When sufficient number of the community where recover form a contagious infection, usually they have developed antibodies against further infection of the same pathogen.
+When a sufficient number of the community where recovers from a contagious infection, usually they have developed antibodies against further infection of the same pathogen.

-When the H1N1 infection was spreading, it is found that those people who are infected in 1918 with influenza pandemic where found later with immunity towards the H1N1 infection during 2009-10.
+When the H1N1 infection was spreading, it is found that those people who are infected in 1918 during the influenza pandemic were found later with immunity to the H1N1 infection during 2009-10.